 With all the above, Anthony’s greatest achievements and most important in his life were his two sons.
 He was proud of his sons so intensely that he often commented that “all of his dreams have come true” to see them become such amazing young men.

 The family will be celebrating his life privately at the ocean.

 Donations can be made to the Anthony Drohan Memorial Fund at Exchange Bank in Sonoma, CA.

-To plant a tree in memory of Anthony Drohan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Anthony Drohan, please visit our floral store.

 Anthony Drohan Memorial Fund c/o Exchange Bank